Chile De Arbol Substitutes – 9 Alternative Ingredients

 Serrano chilis are an excellent alternative to chile de arbol.
 While they are usually sold while green, serrano peppers will actually ripen to a bright red, just like arbols.

-Serrano peppers are slightly less spicy, but they have a delicious flavor and a relatively thin wall when compared to jalapenos.
-You can dry serranos yourself with a dehydrator or in the oven, or use them fresh.
+Serrano peppers are slightly less spicy, but they have a delicious flavor and a relatively thin wall when compared to jalapeƱos.
+You can dehydrate fresh serranos with a dehydrator or in the oven, or simply use them fresh.

 Green Serrano Peppers